Janis-Rullis-IT/lara8-vue2-api/README.md

 In raw queries it will happen as defined and the refactor migrations will incrementaly updated databases.

-### Why table names are called in a singular and not plurar manner?
+### Why table names are called in a singular and not plural manner?

 > Up to you.
 Just be consistent though.